 🥜 MYE in a nutshell

 This tool tests different aspects of your A+ content, including headlines, images and graphs, and text.
-With its update in 2021, some additional features of MYE now allow:
+With a relatively recent update, some additional features of MYE now allow:

 - A/B testing of a product listing’s description and bullet points